 What Is Hard Anodized Cookware?

 Anodizing is a process that changes the surface of metal, like aluminum, by adding a layer of oxidation.
-The anodized layer is strong, non-porous, and ideal for cooking all sorts of ingredients at different temperatures.
+The anodized layer is strong, non-porous, and ideal for cooking ingredients at different temperatures.

 Most hard anodized cookware has been anodized to a depth of at least 0.3mm, which makes it extremely durable.
-It can withstand high temperatures, is non-reactive when cooking acidic ingredients, and doesn’t scratch easily.
-Some hard anodized pans can also feature a non stick coating.
+It can withstand high temperatures, is non-reactive and can be used to cook acidic ingredients, and doesn’t scratch easily.
+Some hard anodized pans can also feature a non stick coating atop of the anodized layer.

 Advantages of Hard Anodized Pans